search icon

 A little due diligence can go a long way in protecting a business by reducing compliance risks.

-Periodic reviews help confirm that registered agent information remains accurate.
+Periodic reviews help a business owner confirm that their registered agent information remains accurate.
 This may include verifying that the registered agent’s address on file matches state records and confirming that contact and billing information is current when a professional service is used.
 If any discrepancies are found, they can be updated quickly before any consequences occur.

 Another tip is to update registered agent information as soon as it changes, such as when a registered agent changes locations or resigns.
-If a registered agent relocates or resigns, states often allow a short transition period before the change takes effect (typically 30 days).
-Appointing a replacement without delay helps prevent gaps in coverage during this window.
+If a registered agent relocates or resigns, states often require a short transition period before the change takes effect (typically 30 days).
+Appointing a replacement right away helps prevent gaps in coverage during this window.
+It’s all too easy for a business owner to hear their agent is resigning, think they’ll get to appointing a replacement next week, and then forget to do so.
+That would create a lapse in coverage and put their company out of compliance, so it’s better to tackle the task right away.
+Plus, it’s good courtesy for the departing agent.

 It’s also beneficial to stay up-to-date about state requirements, which are subject to change.
 Monitoring updates to state rules helps businesses remain compliant as regulations evolve.
 This is particularly relevant for companies operating in multiple jurisdictions, where requirements may change at different times.